 Washington D.C.
-(October 16, 2019) – The National Wheat Foundation officially began accepting applications for the Jerry Minore Scholarship, honoring students pursuing a career in agriculture.
-The scholarship is available to both high school and college students for the 2019-2020 academic year with an application deadline of December 01, 2019.
+(November 12, 2020) – The National Wheat Foundation officially began accepting applications for the Jerry Minore Scholarship, honoring students pursuing a career in agriculture.
+The scholarship is available to college students for the 2021-2022 academic year with an application deadline of December 31, 2020.

-“The scholarship is meant to aid those students who have shown a passion for agriculture both inside and outside the classroom,” said Wayne Hurst, Chairman of the National Wheat Foundation.
-“These students can then educate the next generation on the importance of wheat and agriculture and the significant role both play in society.”
+“The scholarship is meant to recognize those students who have shown a passion for agriculture both inside and outside the classroom,” said David Cleavinger, Chairman of the National Wheat Foundation.
+“Programs like the Minore Scholarship encourage the next generation to teach others the importance of wheat and agriculture and the significant role both play in society.”

 The late Jerry Minore was a BASF Senior Market Manager and a liaison to the wheat industry.
 Since his unexpected death in 2012, BASF has partnered with the National Wheat Foundation to fund scholarships and honor his advocacy efforts for wheat growers.
 This year the Foundation will be issuing two scholarships for $2,500 each.